H4ckB4s3/hns-android/README.md

 ## How it works

-The app uses Android's `VpnService` to intercept DNS traffic and redirect it to Handshake-compatible resolvers.
+The app uses Android's `VpnService` to intercept DNS traffic and redirect it to HNS/ENS-compatible resolvers.

 ---